scalar-labs/scalardl-node-client-sdk/README.md

 ## Create raw gRPC requests

 You can also create a raw gRPC request in byte array (JavaScript Uint8Array) too.
-The functions have different names but the parameters are exactly identical.
+Note that the name of functions are different from usual functions such as `executeContract` but the parameters are exactly the same.

 ### Register the certificate
 ```javascript